troe27/UU-NGS02/docs/index.md

  Generate GVCF files from many samples using a [bash-script with for-loops, variables and string manipulation](./bash_scripting_day1.md)

 **NB:**
+ - if you want to find your sample again, remember to name it specifically in the readgroup ID
  - you will have to omit the BSQR step.
  - you need to run HaplotypeCaller with the ``-ploidy 1`` option.